aws-cloudformation/rain/internal/cmd/forecast/README.md

 - Function version does not exist
 - Warn on resource replacements for active traffic
 - API gateway account trust permission
-- Security group exists
-- Is an EC2 instance type available in the AZ